 Applicants for financial aid are evaluated on the basis of demonstrated financial need, potential for academic success and standards of satisfactory academic progress.
 Financial need is defined as the difference between the cost of attending Oklahoma Wesleyan University and the amount you and your parents are expected to contribute from income and assets.
 A student's cost of education is determined based on enrollment status, grade level and housing status.
 Student expense budgets have been established which include actual charges for tuition, fees and room as well as standard allowances for books and supplies, meal services, transportation and personal/miscellaneous expenses.
-The expected family contribution toward educational cost is determined using the information provided on the Free Application for Federal Student Aid (FAFSA) and the CSS Profile Application.
+The Student Aid Index (SAI), which reflects a family's ability to contribute toward educational costs, is calculated based on the information provided on the Free Application for Federal Student Aid (FAFSA).
 Eligibility for federal financial aid may differ from eligibility for institutionally-controlled forms of financial aid due to institutional policies and the use of specific data elements which are omitted from the federal eligibility formula.